GrahamCampbell/Laravel-Manager/README.md

 This abstract class implements the `ManagerInterface`.
 It has two abstract protected methods that must be implemented by extending classes.

-The `'createConnection'` method will be called with the specific connection config as the first paramater.
+The `'createConnection'` method will be called with the specific connection config as the first parameter.
 It must return a connection instance.

 The `'getConfigName'` method must return the name of the connection config.
 This may be `'yourname\yourpackage'` for example.